List of medications for dry cough. Review of cough reflex suppressants. What you need to know during treatment

 Useful tips for coughing:

-inhale and moisturize the nasal mucosa
+do inhalations and moisturize the nasal mucosa

-cough up - it helps to clear the bronchi
+cough - this helps cleanse the bronchi

-Folk remedies for cough:
+Folk remedies From cough:

 Depending on the point of application, antitussive drugs of central and peripheral action are distinguished.